jupiterjs/javascriptmvc-site/public/tutorials/examples/contacts/designing.md

 ### Getting the List Data

 When initialized, you pass the List a [jQuery.model model] class.
-JavaScriptMVC models have a standard API to perform CRUD operations.
+CanJS models have a standard API to perform CRUD operations.
 Every model implements a [jQuery.Model.static.findAll findAll] method, which we can leverage to fetch data.

 	this.options.model.findAll(this.options.params, this.callback('list'))